Quantum Error Mitigation by Pauli Check Sandwiching: Methods

 We also give in Fig.~\ref{fig:5qubits_fidelity_40cnots_layers}a a plot that breaks down this peak fidelity gain.
 At the peak fidelity gain, the nonmitigated circuit has about 33\% fidelity, and the six-layer mitigated circuit has about 67\% fidelity.

 As shown in Fig.~\ref{fig:5qubits_fidelity_40cnots_layers}a, the mitigated circuits perform significantly and consistently better than the unmitigated circuits.
 Even for lower-layer counts such as two, the average fidelity gain reached 20 percentage points.
+Fig.~\ref{fig:5qubits_fidelity_40cnots_layers}b gives the corresponding post selection probabilities and demonstrates that we have significant control over the probabilities by changing the number of layers.

 Each additional layer increased the average fidelity provided enough circuit depth.
 We show this in more detail in Fig.~\ref{fig:5qubits_fidelity_vs_layers_rz5}a, where we fixed the single-qubit error rate to 0.00251 (0.0251 two-qubit error) the value that gave the peak fidelity gain in Fig.~\ref{fig:5qubits_allCNOTs_Layers6_rz5}a.